rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 _Figure 2: Access to the MVI training server and iOS Mobile device is required_

-**Sample Dialogue:** Now, let us see how a model trained on the Maximo Visual Inspection server can be used to perform inspections using IBM Maximo Visual Inspection Mobile (MVI Mobile) app.
+ Now, let us see how a model trained on the Maximo Visual Inspection server can be used to perform inspections using IBM Maximo Visual Inspection Mobile (MVI Mobile) app.
 Maximo Visual Inspection (MVI) Mobile is a native iOS/iPadOS mobile app that runs on Apple devices such as the iPhone and iPad.
 This provides a low barrier to entry in terms of hardware costs and time to value.
 The sophisticated optics on Apple devices are combined with the ability to run models generated from the MVI core application, with native 5G support allowing clients to run inspections at scale.

 Like the rest of the applications in the MVI solution, MVI Mobile delivers agility with point-and-click ease but through the footprint of a mobile app, while providing a powerful real-time AI-powered inspection point and data management platform.
 In a matter of hours, clients can train complex computer vision models on the core MVI platform and deploy the trained model to the MVI Mobile device to perform inferencing.